dropbox/stone/doc/lang_ref.rst

 Examples
 --------

-Examples help you include realistic samples of data in definitions.
+Examples let you include realistic samples of data in definitions.
 This gives spec readers a concrete idea of what typical values will look like.
 Also, examples help demonstrate how distinct fields might interact with each other.

-Lastly, generators have access to examples, which is useful when automatically generating documentation.
+Generators have access to examples, which is useful when automatically generating documentation.

-An example is declared by using the ``example`` keyword followed by a label, and optionally a descriptive string.
+An example is declared by using the ``example`` keyword followed by a label and optionally a descriptive string.
 By convention, "default" should be used as the label name for an example that can be considered a good representation of the general case for the type::